nfcd/matlabScripts/README.md

 # matlabScripts
-A collection of Matlab scripts for fault related folding and basin analysis.
-The scripts are:
+A collection of Matlab scripts for fault related folding, basin analysis, and the book Structural Geology Algorithms: Vectors and Tensors (Allmendinger et al., 2012).

 ## Fault related folding